bytefish/bytefish.de/blog/elasticsearch_java.md

 #### IObjectMapping ####

-First of all we are defining an interface ``IObjectMapping``.
+We are defining an interface ``IObjectMapping``.
 This interface has two methods for getting the index type and the mapping.
 The mapping is returned as an ``XContentBuilder``, so you can choose the format to serialize to.
 By using and ``XContentBuilder`` you can also do further work on the mapping.